mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

   Therefore, using poll interval of, say, 30 seconds will cause activity on the pipe, preventing load-balancers/proxies/firewalls from killing the connection.
   However, a broken pipe will instantly kill any kind of comms between the client and the server.

+### WEBSOCKET_XHR VS LONG_POLLING

+See [Long Polling vs WebSockets](../LONG_POLLING-vs-websockets/) for more details on how those things work.
+In practice, LONG_POLLING has been observed to work more reliably than WebSocket/XHR, therefore I'd advise you to use LONG_POLLING.

+Also, LONG_POLLING is typically much better supported by proxies/load balancers since it's just a regular HTTP request, as opposed to a websocket pipe (which is a special HTTP protocol upgrade).

 ### UIDL